 Your nature walks can be structured in the vein of scavenger hunts.
 Give each student a checklist of natural items to look for, such as rocks, leaves, and flowers, and a basket where they can collect their finds.
 Encourage your students to ask questions about each item they collect.

 Older children can take nature walks with more of an ecological focus.
 Perhaps your students can collect litter and recyclables during their trek.
-As a group, talk about why it is important to dispose of waste properly and use the discussion to help them foster positive life skills.
+As a group, discuss why it is essential to dispose of waste properly and use the discussion to help them foster positive life skills.

 Natural Work Spaces

 The structured environment encouraged by Maria Montessori’s teachings encourages freedom of movement in a warm, inviting atmosphere where children can socialize and learn.
-An outdoor classroom, or one that places a strong emphasis on nature, is the perfect place for the “whole child” to thrive.
+An outdoor classroom, or one that strongly emphasizes nature, is the perfect place for the “whole child” to thrive.